By: Megan Hays, NP (Peconic Pediatrics, Riverhead & Southold, New York)

-- Cleaning supplies: Double check that they are kept out-of-reach or in a locked cabinet.
+- Cleaning supplies: Double-check that they are kept out of reach or in a locked cabinet.

 - Tobacco: Smoke and things that smell like smoke can put a child at risk for ear and lung infections.
 Cigarette butts provide additional concern as a curious child may eat them.
 Ask guests to refrain from smoking in the house – provide a place to smoke outside and a flameproof receptacle so they aren’t tempted to drop them in the yard where your children play.

 - Poison control: If you think a child may have swallowed something that will hurt him or her, call the poison control hotline at (800)222-1222.
-Save it in your phone to make sure it is always at hand.
+Save it on your phone to make sure it is always at hand.
 The poison control website also has an online tool for further guidance.